 If 2020 has taught us anything, it is that even seemingly immutable ways of working and socialising can be disrupted.
 This is important to consider especially where the Talent is expected to carry out a series of engagements or activities under her contract with the Brand.
 In such cases, it may be sensible to address what happens if the Talent’s performance of her obligations is disrupted or materially suffers for whatever reason.

-The final piece of guidance in this Practice Point is therefore perhaps the most important.
-Contracts concerning the use of someone’s likeness may necessitate a nuanced approach to drafting, and particular attention should be given to context, reputation, and the most unpredictable variable of all: human emotion.
+Contracts concerning the use of someone’s likeness therefore necessitate a nuanced approach to drafting, and particular attention should be given to context, reputation, and the most unpredictable variable of all: human emotion.
 Although it may not always be possible to agree to each of the Talent’s requests regarding how her likeness is treated, it is always possible to address such requests with respect.

 As famed photojournalist Eve Arnold, OBE, Hon.
 FRPS said, “If a photographer cares about the people before the lens and is compassionate, much is given.
 It is the photographer, not the camera, that is the instrument.”
-For our purposes, ‘Brand’ could be substituted for ‘photographer’.
 In a world seemingly flooded with manipulated and airbrushed content, it is all the more important to engage in open and honest dialogue with each other.